commercionetwork/commercio-sdk.dart/docs/lib/id/id_helper.md

    static Future<DidDocument> getDidDocument(String did, Wallet wallet) async
    ```

 2. Performs a transaction setting the specified `didDocument` as being associated with the address present inside the specified `wallet`.
-Optionally custom `fee` and `mode` fileds can be specified.
+Optionally `fee` and broadcasting `mode` parameters can be specified.

    ```dart
    static Future<TransactionResult> setDidDocument(